livtours/.github/.github/contributing.md

 > General Terms:<br>
 - Every PR __must__ (if ability prohibits this) request `2` reviewers.<br>
-- Every PR __requires__ approval by at least `one` other developer.<br>

-  A caveat is when the PR is from a junior dev; then it must be reviewed by at least one `senior or experienced` developer.

-- `It is advisable to request a review for a PR to everyone who could provide relevant contribution or has stakes in the code`
+- For every PR, request a review from anyone who could provide relevant insight or has stakes into the modified code.<br>

 <br>